samiksha-2702/BookStore/README.md

 ### 🧾 Invoice
 - Invoice download for completed orders

+### 🤖 Smart Recommendations
+- **Personalised recommendations** based on the user's order history and category preferences
+- **"Customers Also Bought"** — collaborative filtering based on co-purchase patterns
+- **Trending books** — ranked by total order volume across all users
+- Guest fallback: bestsellers and new arrivals shown to unauthenticated users

+### 🌐 REST API
+- Full API layer built with Django REST Framework
+- JWT authentication via `djangorestframework-simplejwt`
+- Endpoints for books, cart, wishlist, orders, checkout, and payment verification
+- Advanced filtering, search, and ordering on book listings
+- See the [REST API](#-rest-api) section for the full endpoint reference

 ### 📱 Responsive UI
 - Built with Bootstrap 5
 - Mobile-friendly layout across all pages